schlossm/MSProgressView/README.md

 -- Non AutoLayout Version --

 MSProgressView *progressView = [[MSProgressView alloc] initWithFrame:CGRectMake(..., ..., ..., ...)];
-[progressView startAnimating];
+[progressView startAnimating:false];
 [view addSubview:progressView];
 ...
 ```

 ##Options
 MSProgressView is completely customizable.
-For quick setup, two(2) variables have been provided for you.
+For quick setup, two variables have been provided for you.

 * `barColor`.
 This value takes a `UIColor`.
 Setting it will automatically animate the color change.
 The default is white.
 * `barWidth`.
 This value takes a `CGFloat`.
 Setting it will automatically animate the width change.
 The default is 5.0.

-These values are also marked as @IBInspectable.
+These values are also marked as @IBInspectable, and can be changed in Interface Builder.

 ##Methods